AlexisChevalier/MewPipe/Readme.md

 ### 7 - MewPipe.RecommenderEngine set up
 - Copy MewPipe.RecommenderEngine\Configuration\connectionstrings.default.config to MewPipe.RecommenderEngine\Configuration\connectionstrings.config and update the values to match your computer configuration
 - Right Click on MewPipe.RecommenderEngine, click on properties and go to the Debug menu and set the following values :
-	- Command line arguments: Set the following value: <master> (Multiple engines can run at the same time to slightly increase performance in some cases, but only a single one can be the master)
+	- Command line arguments: Set the following value: "master" without the quotes (Multiple engines can run at the same time to slightly increase performance in some cases, but only a single one can be the master)

 ### 8 - MewPipe.VideosRepository set up
 - Copy MewPipe.VideosRepository\Configuration\connectionstrings.default.config to MewPipe.VideosRepository\Configuration\connectionstrings.config and update the values to match your computer configuration